liferay/liferay-docs/discover/deployment/articles-dxp/00-deploying-liferay/07-installing-liferay-portal-on-jboss-eap.markdown

 # Installing @product@ on JBoss EAP [](id=installing-product-on-jboss-eap)

-Installing @product@ on JBoss EAP 7.1 requires these basic steps:
+Installing @product@ on JBoss EAP 7.1 takes three steps:

 - [Installing @product@ dependencies to your application server](#installing-dependencies)
 - [Configuring your application server for @product@](#configuring-jboss)